 Criminal Justice (associate degree)

-The Associate of Arts in criminal justice is a two-year degree program that provides a foundation in criminology, law enforcement and the justice system.
+The Associate of Science in criminal justice is a two-year degree program that provides a foundation in criminology, law enforcement and the justice system.
 Students also learn about the social issues affecting criminal justice as they prepare for a career in law enforcement or for a four-year degree in criminal justice studies.

 - Graduate with the skills you need to be competitive in the job market.

 - Learn from faculty who possess high degrees in their fields, who have relevant and valuable real-world experience and who make an effort to know you personally.

 - Enjoy our small class sizes and supportive campus community.